SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Models

 \subsection{LSTM}

-The LSTM \cite{hochreiter1997long} model builds a continuous representation of the input tweet in a sequential manner, where at each step, it decides which information to update, reset, and output to the next step.
-The LSTM model can account for long-distance relations between words, but its loss of information along the steps can become severe.
-One partial solution of the information bottleneck problem, which we also use, is to use an attention mechanism \cite{vaswani2017attention}, thus allowing for lookups of previous step outputs.

-The first layer of the LSTM model is an embedding layer, which we initialize with a concatenation of the GloVe 300-dimensional \cite{pennington2014glove} and FastText's Common Crawl 300-dimensional embeddings \cite{grave2018learning}.
-The embedding layer is then followed by a dropout and a bi-directional LSTM layer with an attention mechanism on top of it.
-We concatenate the results of the attention mechanism with both averaged and maximum global poolings over the outputs of the LSTM model.
-The final prediction is produced by a sigmoid layer for Levels A and B, where we have binary classification, and softmax for Level C, where we have three classes.
+Unlike the above models (PMI and FastText), an LSTM model~\cite{hochreiter1997long,vaswani2017attention} can account for long-distance relations between words.
+Our LSTM model has an embedding layer, which we initialize with a concatenation of 300-dimensional GloVe embeddings \cite{pennington-etal-2014-glove} and 300-dimensional FastText Common Crawl embeddings \cite{grave-etal-2018-learning}.
+Then, follow a dropout layer, followed by a bi-directional LSTM layer with an attention mechanism on top of it.
+Next, we concatenated the attention mechanism's output with averaged and maximum global poolings on the outputs of the LSTM model.
+The final prediction was produced by a sigmoid layer for Levels A and B, where we have a binary classification, and a by softmax layer for Level C, where we have three classes.
+We trained the LSTM model using early stopping with patience for no improvements over the validation loss of up to five epochs.

-We train the LSTM model using early stopping with a patience of five epochs over the validation loss.
-For Level A, we use an LSTM model with a hidden size of 128, a dropout rate of 0.3, a batch size of 256, and a learning rate of 0.0002.
-For Level B, the LSTM model has a hidden size of 50, a dropout rate of 0.1, batch size of 32, and a learning rate of 0.0001.
-Finally, the Level C LSTM model has hidden size of 50, a dropout rate of 0.1, batch size of 32, and a learning rate 0.0001.
-We use the Adam optimizer for training.
+In terms of dimensionality, for Level A, we used a hidden size of 128, a dropout rate of 0.3, a batch size of 256, and a learning rate of 0.0002.
+For levels B and C, we used a hidden size of 50, a dropout rate of 0.1, a batch size of 32, and a learning rate of 0.0001.
+Finally, we used the Adam optimizer for training.